 Bring the kids to Inchydoney for a fun-filled day at the beach.
 Book into Inchydoney Surf School to learn a new skill or watch advanced surfers take on challenging crests.
 If you want some down time, visit Inchydoney Island Resort with its stunning sea views and enjoy a relaxing afternoon at the spa.

-For a peaceful dip in clear blue waters, plan a trip to Barleycove in glorious West Cork.
+For a peaceful dip in clear blue waters, plan a trip to Barley Cove in glorious West Cork.
 With breathtaking views of the Mizen Peninsula, this secluded beach is a special find.
-It’s a great place for swimming and with stunning scenery of green hills and rolling waves, make time for a wander along the beach.
+It’s a great place for swimming and and has stunning scenery of green hills and rolling waves so be sure to make time for a wander along the beach.